Words by Simon Difford

-The popular advertisements first appeared at the turn of the 20th century and ran for nearly seventy years.
+The popular advertisements first appeared at the turn of the 20th century and ran for nearly 70 years.
 Phoebe became one of America's most recognized advertising mascots.
 The Alexander became a Prohibition favourite as the cream and nutmeg garnish helped disguise the rough taste of homemade 'bathtub' gin.

 It took around two decades for the brandy-based Alexander to emerge and the first written reference to a brandy-based rather than gin-based Alexander appears in Harry Craddock's 1930 The Savoy Cocktail Book.

 Café Royal Cocktail Book - Coronation Edition

 Tellingly in his 1946 The Roving Bartender, Bill Kelly writes under his recipe for a Brandy Alexander, "P.S.
 The boys during prohibition used gin."

 The Roving Bartender Two Hemisphere Drinks For Home and Bar

 The inevitable arrival of the brandy-based Alexander may have been impeded by Prohibition, but it quickly went on to dominate.
 I wonder if the present reawakened interest in gin will once again see the original gin-based Alexander re-emerge?